chipsalliance/Caliptra/doc/HWReleaseProcess.md

 ## Major Releases

 1. Before finalizing an RTL release, the hardware team will follow the procedure described in [CaliptraReleaseChecklist.md](https://github.com/chipsalliance/caliptra-rtl/blob/main/docs/CaliptraReleaseChecklist.md).
-  - Upon finalizing all release checklist items, the hardware team will generate a release tag on the RTL **main** branch, following the naming convention `v<major>.<minor>`.
+  - Upon finalizing all release checklist items, the hardware team will generate a release tag on the RTL **main** branch, using the following naming convention: `v<major>.<minor>`.
-  - When this is completed, the RTL team will create a new branch following the naming convention `patch_v<major>.<minor>`.
+  - When the checklist items are completed, the RTL team will create a new branch following the naming convention `patch_v<major>.<minor>`.
 This branch will exactly match the contents of the major release tag.
 Any future fixes that must be applied as patches to this release version will be committed to the `patch_v<major>.<minor>` branch.
 Branch **main** will continue to receive updated code for the subsequent planned release, and is not guaranteed to contain a valid release except as tagged.
 2. The software team will follow the [submodule update steps](#RTL-Submodule-Pointer-Update) to revise the RTL submodule pointer to consume the code from branch `patch_v<major>.<minor>` instead of from branch **main**.
 3. The **caliptra-sw** repo will be tagged with a **release** version tag.
-As a result of the submodule flow, this release will contain a snapshot of the code from **caliptra-rtl** repo that has already been tagged with the release version.
+As a result of the submodule flow, this release will contain a snapshot of the code from the **caliptra-rtl** repo that was already tagged with the release version.

 ## Fail Case